-Well over 60% of the top quartile companies think they are defining APIs by business uses case.
+Well over 60% of the top quartile companies think they are defining APIs by business use cases.
 While the bottom quartile largely focuses on technical integration with APIs.

 So enterprises need to explore how they will identify the business use cases to define APIs, what is priority and what can be part of the backlog.
 Here are some questions to ponder about: